Who must file tax forms for 2022 tax season?

 Tax Filing Deadline

-Who is considered Resident or Nonresident for Federal Tax Purposes?
+Who is considered a Resident or Nonresident for Federal Tax Purposes?

 Generally, most international students & scholars who are on F, J, M or Q visas are considered nonresidents for tax purposes.
 International students on J-1 & F-1 visas are automatically considered nonresident for their first five calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered nonresidents for two out of the last six calendar years in the US.
 If you’ve been in the US for longer than the five or two year periods, the Substantial Presence Test will determine your tax residency.